 At VitalOne, we can provide you with individual health insurance quotes from multiple providers.

 In some ways, POS plans are the best of both worlds when it comes to health insurance for individuals.
 Wondering if a POS plan is right for you?
-VitalOne has an individual health insurance quote for almost any POS provider in Illinois.
+VitalOne has an individual health insurance quote for almost any POS provider.
 They can help you decide which individual health insurance plan is appropriate.

-If you have a pre-existing medical condition, you may think that buying individual health insurance in Illinois is impossible.
+If you have a pre-existing medical condition, you may think individual health insurance is out of reach.
 Guaranteed issue individual health insurance plans may be the solution for you.
 This type of insurance is required to cover anyone who applies, regardless of health status.
 People with cancer, diabetes, high blood pressure, or currently pregnant are among those who can benefit from buying individual health insurance with pre-existing conditions.
 Premiums are typically more expensive, since for-profit individual health insurance providers do not want to cover someone who is already sick.
 However, VitalOne can still help you find affordable individual health insurance.

-Guaranteed issue individual health insurance plans are available in Illinois.
+In some states, all individual health insurance sold is required to be guaranteed issue.
+Guaranteed issue individual health insurance plans are available nationwide.
 They allow you to take advantage of comprehensive PPO networks like Multiplan, which saves you money when you use in-network health care providers at lower rates.
 Compare guaranteed issue individual health insurance quotes with us today.

 Several conditions can be bundled together in one individual critical illness insurance policy.
 A certain percentage of the coverage can be paid out upon initial diagnosis, while more can be paid in the case of a recurrence or developing another condition.
 The younger you are, the more affordable critical illness insurance is.
 You also need to be careful to know what conditions are excluded, and how long the waiting period before receiving payment is.
 Similar to buying a life insurance policy, the amount of coverage you get depends your income and outstanding debts.
 VitalOne can help you decide which critical illness insurance policy is right for you.